-The difference between placing and opening a structural design file: When opening a structural design file, the artboard will adopt the size of the bounding box of the structure.
-When placing a structural design file, the artboard will not be changed.
+The difference between placing and opening a Structural Design file is that when opening a Structural Design file, the artboard will adopt the size of the bounding box of the structure.
+When placing a Structural Design file, the artboard will not be changed.